Larguma/crawling-mysteries/README.md

 # Crawling Mysteries

+**This is an alpha**, Crawling Mysteries is under active development!
+You can read all the planned features on Github.
+Follow us to ensure you don't miss any of the latest updates.

+---

 Embark on a thrilling journey of discovery with Crawling Mysteries, a Minecraft mod designed to enhance the excitement of exploration!
 Uncover the secrets hidden within the vast landscapes by seeking out various powerful items scattered throughout the world.

-Crawling Mysteries introduces a collection of awe-inspiring artifacts, each carefully tucked away in limited chests within vanilla structures.
+Crawling Mysteries introduces a collection of awe-inspiring artifacts, each carefully tucked away in chests within vanilla structures.
 Challenge yourself to explore far and wide as these elusive items are concealed in only a handful of locations, encouraging intrepid adventurers to delve into the unknown.

 What sets this mod apart is not only the formidable power of the artifacts but also the captivating aesthetics they bring.
 Equip each item and witness a mesmerizing display of unique models, adding a touch of mystique to your Minecraft experience.